 Cyber attacks are quickly becoming one of the most common modern-day crimes, and as more aspects of our lives continue to become digitized, hacking will only become more prevalent.
 It is estimated a staggering 30,000 cyber attacks occur each day across the world.
 The threat of a cyber attack is seemingly quite high for businesses, with over 60% of businesses surveyed having experienced a cyber-attack of some variety.

-Hackers often use password and code-cracking software, which automatically scans a victim's social media or online presence for interests, likes, and basic information.
+Hackers often use password and code-cracking software, automatically scanning a victim's social media or online presence for interests, likes, and basic information.
 Algorithms then test different password combinations based on this information, so the hacker barely has to lift a finger.
 Whilst there is a growing awareness around increasing our personal online security, can a GPS tracker be hacked?
-We often use GPS trackers as a way of keeping our most valuable possessions and loved ones safe, so are they easy to hack like most other technology?
+We often use GPS trackers to keep our most valuable possessions and loved ones safe, so are they easy to hack like most other technology?
 As GPS trackers are quite an investment, it is vital customers know they are receiving a device with a strong defence against hacking and data protection.

 Not only are trackers very hard to hack, but they also are very undesirable to hack.
-GPS trackers cannot store any personal data, bank details, images, or messages making them pointless targets.
-Nothing can be obtained from the device, aside from location data.
-More so, as, unlike with a smartphone, you cannot see online who the GPS tracker is registered to, no one would know who or what was being tracked, thus the location data is meaningless.
-The great thing about GPS trackers is how they track belongings but hold no user information which attaches a person to the data.
-This makes GPS tracking devices excellent for adding that extra level of security, to our possessions and our loved ones.
+GPS trackers cannot store any personal data, bank details, images, or messages, making them pointless targets.
+Nothing can be obtained from the device aside from location data.
+More so as, unlike with a smartphone, you cannot see online who the GPS tracker is registered to; no one would know who or what was being tracked; thus, the location data is meaningless.
+The great thing about GPS trackers is that they track belongings but hold no user information, which attaches a person to the data.
+This makes GPS tracking devices excellent for adding extra security to our possessions and loved ones.